 Telephone and Trade Directories

 Telephone and Trade directories may be another useful source of information for the genealogist.
-Many libraries keep copies of these invariably large volumes although for searches within a particular area it is best to look in the local library since they are likely to have a greater selection of local trade directories.
+Many libraries keep copies of these invariably large volumes although for searches within a particular area it is best to look in the local library as they are likely to have a greater selection of local trade directories.

 Most people are familiar with the use of a telephone directory and they may be used to discover the address of an individual at a certain time.
 Of course the fact that someone is not found may be because they are ex-directory.